 The primary purpose of the Incorporation Study is to provide the electors of Sorrento and Blind Bay with the information and understanding they need to make an informed decision on incorporation.

-To date, the Incorporation Advisory Committee that is leading the Study has been focused on overseeing a detailed, objective and technical examination of the incorporation option and its implications for residents in the proposed area.
+The Incorporation Advisory Committee focused on overseeing a detailed, objective and technical examination of the incorporation option and its implications for residents in the proposed area.
 Implications associated with the default option, which would divide the existing Electoral Area C into two separate Electoral Areas, have also been examined.

 Incorporation Study Boundaries